21anonymous12/AAAI2026/README.md

 ---

 ### Experiments codes and Training Datasets

-You can find the codes and training datasets for MATA and the baselines used in the experiments at the following [link](https://github.com/21anonymous12/AAAI2026/tree/main/experiments).
+The codes and training datasets for MATA and the baselines used in the experiments can be found at the following [link](https://github.com/21anonymous12/AAAI2026/tree/main/experiments).